 An Interview with Celso Amorim, Former Brazilian Foreign Minister

-organisation and the media may have bolstered the jihadist movement’s claim that they were spies, while enabling the British government to maintain, unchallenged, its intransigent no-negotiations policy ( Dettmer, 2014 ; Simon, 2014 ).
+bolstered the jihadist movement’s claim that they were spies, while enabling the British government to maintain, unchallenged, its intransigent no-negotiations policy ( Dettmer, 2014 ; Simon, 2014 ).
 In other words, while controlling information shared internally and with the public is one of the key factors in managing kidnapping cases, it does not always follow that a complete media blackout is necessary.
-‘Pay, Don’t Say’ Dogma Aid organisations’ preference for quietly managing kidnapping cases is partly a function of private
+‘Pay, Don’t Say’ Dogma Aid organisations’ preference for quietly managing kidnapping cases is partly a function of private security companies’ growing role in

 Frédéric Le Marcis, Luisa Enria, Sharon Abramowitz, Almudena-Mari Saez and Sylvain Landry B. Faye

-: 4), has led ordinary Guineans to feel that a corrupt political elite defends only its own interests and those of foreign companies.
+feel that a corrupt political elite defends only its own interests and those of foreign companies.
 And where people can only witness what they understand as predation, they turn to violent words or deeds as a means to be recognised.
 This has been well described with regards to youth politics in Conakry ( Philipps, 2013 ).
 The contested nature of traditional authority in Sierra Leone is similarly emblematic of state–society relations.
-British colonialism left behind a bifurcated state ( Mamdani, 1996 ), with despotic
+British colonialism left behind a bifurcated state ( Mamdani, 1996 ), with despotic chieftaincies in the hinterlands and a central

 Why did Tony Blair take Britain to war with Iraq?
 Because, this book argues, he was following the core political beliefs and style—the Blair identity—manifest and consistent throughout his decade in power.
 Kosovo, Sierra Leone, Afghanistan, and finally Iraq were wars to which Blair was drawn due to his black-and-white framing of the world, his overwhelming confidence that he could shape events, and his tightly-held, presidential style of government.
 This new application of political psychology to the British prime ministership analyses every answer Blair gave to a foreign policy question in the House of Commons during his decade in power in order to develop a portrait of the prime minister as decision maker.
 Drawing upon original interviews with major political, diplomatic and military figures at the top of British politics, the book reconstructs Blair's wars, tracing his personal influence on British foreign policy and international politics during his tumultuous tenure.